Miami: History

 The Tequesta tribe occupied the Miami area for around 2,000 years before contact with Europeans.
 A village of hundreds of people, dating to 500–600 BCE, was located at the mouth of the Miami River.
 It is believed that the entire tribe migrated to Cuba by the mid-1700s.
 In 1566, admiral Pedro Menéndez de Avilés, Florida's first governor, claimed the area for Spain.
 A Spanish mission was constructed one year later.
 Florida was ruled by Spain for centuries—aside from a brief British interlude (1763–1783) that ended with Britain losing the territory back to Spain—until Spain ceded it to the United States in 1821, in exchange for U.S. recognition of Spanish sovereignty in Texas and the resolution of the border dispute along the Sabine River.
 In 1836, the U.S. built Fort Dallas on the banks of the Miami River as part of their development of the Florida Territory and their attempt to suppress and remove the Seminoles.
 As a result, the Miami area became a site of fighting in the Second Seminole War.

 Miami is noted as the only major city in the United States founded by a woman.
 Julia Tuttle, a local citrus grower and a wealthy Cleveland native, was the original owner of the land upon which Miami was built.
 In the late 19th century, the area was known as "Biscayne Bay Country", and reports described it as a promising wilderness and "one of the finest building sites in Florida".
 The Great Freeze of 1894–1895 hastened Miami's growth, as the crops there were the only ones in Florida that survived.
 Julia Tuttle subsequently convinced railroad tycoon Henry Flagler to extend his Florida East Coast Railway to the region, for which she became known as "the mother of Miami".
 Miami was officially incorporated as a city on July 28, 1896, with a population of just over 300.

+In the early twentieth century, Miami's development was deeply shaped by waves of migrant labor, particularly from the Caribbean.
+Scholars note that Bahamian immigrants formed a critical portion of Miami's construction and service workforce during the city's formative decades, contributing essential labor to roadbuilding, hotel construction, and other urban expansion projects (Shell-Weiss, 2005).
+Their role in Miami's labor force helped anchor the city's early economic growth and laid a foundation for its later multicultural identity.
 During the early 20th century, migrants from the Bahamas and African-Americans constituted 40 percent of the city's population.
 When landlords began to rent homes to African-Americans around Avenue J, what would later become NW Fifth Avenue, a gang of white men with torches marched through the neighborhood and warned the residents to move or be bombed.
-Miami’s economy was heavily based on seasonal tourism and construction work, which created a volatile job market of low-wage, temporary employment and contributed to pronounced income inequality even as the city promoted itself as a booming leisure destination.”Bennett, Evan P. (2024) “Working in the Magic City: Moral Economy in Early Twentieth-Century Miami,” Labour / Le Travail, 21(1): 123-152.
+Miami's economy was heavily based on seasonal tourism and construction work, which created a volatile job market of low-wage, temporary employment and contributed to pronounced income inequality even as the city promoted itself as a booming leisure destination.